wohaco/despace/venus.md

 > <small>*Terms:* **Venus** — English term. **Венера** — Russian equivalent.</small>

 **Venus** (astro. ♀ [ ❐](f/aob/venus/venus_symbol_svg.png) — is the second planet from the Sun.
-It's named after the Roman goddess of love and beauty.
+Named after the Roman goddess of love & beauty.
 No moons.
-Approximately in 3.5 billion years the [Earth](earth.md) may looks like Venus in terms of surface conditions.
+In ~ 3.5 billion years the [Earth](earth.md) may looks like Venus in terms of surface conditions.

 [![](f/aob/universe/terrestrial_planet_size_comparisons_thumb.jpg)](f/aob/universe/terrestrial_planet_size_comparisons.png)

-Venus is one of the four terrestrial planets in the Solar System, meaning that it is a rocky body like Earth.
-It is similar to Earth in size and mass, and is often described as Earth's “sister” or “twin”.
-The diameter of Venus is 12 103.6 km (7 520.8 mi) — only 638.4 km (396.7 mi) less than Earth's — and its mass is 81.5 % of Earth's.
-Conditions on the Venusian surface differ radically from those on Earth because its dense atmosphere is 96.5 % CO₂, with most of the remaining 3.5 % being nitrogen.
+It's one of the 4 terrestrial planets in the Solar System — it's a rocky body like Earth.
+It's similar to Earth in size & mass, & is often described as Earth's “sister” or “twin”.
+Its ∅ = 12 103.6 km (7 520.8 mi) — only 638.4 km (396.7 mi) less than Earth's — & its mass is 81.5 % of Earth; surface conditions differ radically from Earth's because its dense atmosphere is 96.5 % CO₂ & ~ 3.5 % N.

 |*Venus*|*Map*|*Map*|*Map*|
 |:--|:--|:--|:--|